 Jackie Bradley Jr. agrees to Minors deal with Mets (source)

-NEW YORK – Seeking a measure of organizational outfield depth, the Mets on Tuesday agreed to terms on a Minor League deal with former All-Star The Mets have not confirmed the deal, but Bradley will report to Triple-A Syracuse, according to a source.
+NEW YORK – Seeking a measure of organizational outfield depth, the Mets on Tuesday agreed to terms on a Minor League deal with former All-Star While the Mets have not officially confirmed the deal, manager Carlos Mendoza acknowledged it and said that Bradley will report to Triple-A Syracuse.

 Bradley, 34, spent the early part of this summer playing for the independent Long Island Ducks, where he hit .400/.476/.727 in 40 games.
 He has long been known as an elite defensive outfielder, playing all three positions throughout an 11-year Major League career and producing positive Outs Above Average totals every year since the metric’s inception.
 He won a Gold Glove in center field in 2018.